techidaily/site-ios-pokemon-go/source/_posts/a-working-guide-for-pachirisu-pokemon-go-map-on-apple-iphone-14-plus-drfone-by-drfone-virtual-ios.md

 Fortunately, finding this out is pretty easy.
 Just keep track of Pokémon Go on social media or visit the official Pokémon Go website to find out more.
 All events will be announced ahead of time so that you can prepare.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LW6wNx3XAj8?si=VaIuFIIx8MM_RhUR" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## Conclusion

 Acquiring Sun Stones for Pokémon evolutions can be quite a hassle.
 This rare evolution item can be a tricky find.
 Still, simply playing the game and joining all events, completing your research tasks, and more can significantly increase your chances of coming across a Sun Stone – especially if you have the help of apps like Wondershare Dr.Fone.

 ## Catch or Beat Sleeping Snorlax on Pokemon Go For Apple iPhone 14 Plus